-The kit is designed to equip churches and communities on how to launch a single parent support group from pre-launch to post-launch stage, as well as provide suggestions for improving an existing program.
+The kit is designed to equip churches and communities on how to launch a single parent support group from pre-launch to post-launch stage, as well as provide suggestions for improving/restructuring an existing program to gain traction.
 It is a complete How-To guide with basics on getting started including FAQ’s, Do’s and Dont’s, volunteer development, long-term sustainability, and more.

-- The Church and the Single Mom books (4)
+- 3-Church and the Single Mom (for Volunteers/Pastors)

 Some Questions Addressed in our Resource Kit include:

 - How do I get started with our single moms support group on little to no budget?

 - How do we grow or improve our existing program to reach more single moms?

 - What is the difference between a Singles’ Ministry & a Single Moms’ Ministry?